philmikejones/beginning-mapping/handout.md

 [^thesis]: http://etheses.whiterose.ac.uk/19283/
 [^website]: My website is https://philmikejones.me

 ## Course aims

 By the end of this course you will be able to:

-- obtain spatial data,
+- Obtain spatial data.
-- obtain suitable thematic data,
+- Obtain suitable thematic data.
-- spatially 'join' the data,
+- Spatially 'join' the data.
-- produce a thematic map using appropriate software,
+- Produce a thematic map using appropriate software.
-- export your thematic map,
+- Export your thematic map.
-- analyse and interpret it and explain the relationships between areas and themes
+- Analyse and interpret it and explain the relationships between areas and themes.

 We will cover:

-- spatial data (e.g. shapefiles, GeoJSON)
+- Spatial data (e.g. shapefiles, GeoJSON).
-- thematic data (points (e.g. business locations); aggregate (e.g. population))
+- Thematic data (points (e.g. business locations); aggregate (e.g. population)).
-- 'joining' these data
+- 'Joining' these data.
-- projections and coordinate reference systems (CRS)
+- Projections and coordinate reference systems (CRS).
-- identifying, understanding, and describing spatial patterns
+- Identifying, understanding, and describing spatial patterns.
-- exporting maps for reports or publications
+- Exporting maps for reports or publications.

 ## Before the course starts